1. Kempten University of Applied Sciences

 Be a part of this innovation yourself!

-We have pooled all the information and details you might need about applying and the admission requirements
+Have we whetted your appetite for the degree programme in nursing?
+If so, we would be delighted for you to apply.
+We have pooled all the information and details you might need about applying and the admission requirements .

-Have you already completed vocational training as a geriatric, medical or paediatric nurse, or as a (general) care worker?
-If so, you can get almost all the modules covered during the first three semesters counted towards your degree.
-For further information please contact the academic advisor for this degree programme.
+If so, you can start your first semester and get almost all the modules studied during the first three semesters counted towards your degree.
+For further information about this, please contact the academic advisor for this degree programme at pflege(at)hs-kempten.de .

 We subscribe to the values of openness, tolerance and acceptance.
 Our aim is to teach everyone involved at Kempten University of Applied Sciences about education in an international context.
 As part of this, we support university-wide, inter-faculty measures to promote international projects and cross-cultural interaction.